SystemsApproach/sdn/arch.rst

 with ONOS—by observing changes in the network topology and issuing Flow Objectives—rather than by using any of the standard protocol implementations found in legacy routers and switches.
-The only time a legacy protocol is involved is when Trellis needs to communicate with the outside world (e.g., upstream metro/core routers), in which case it uses standard BGP (as implemented by the open source Quagga server).
+The only time a legacy protocol is involved is when SD-Fabric needs to communicate with the outside world (e.g., upstream metro/core routers), in which case it uses standard BGP (as implemented by the open source Quagga server).
 This is actually a common feature of SDN environments: they